 Third parties may in the future assert claims or initiate litigation related to their intellectual property rights in technology that is important to us, including the ASP technology.
-For example, on October 25, 2022, we received a letter (the "NMS Letter") from a law firm acting on behalf of Norsk Medisinsk Syklotronsenter AS ("NMS"), asserting, among other things, that the grant of a license to the ASP technology to us by Klydon violates a pre-existing exclusive sub-license to the ASP technology granted to Radfarma, as more fully described in the risk factor above.
-The asserted claims, arbitration and/or litigation could include claims against us, our licensor (Klydon), or Klydon's present or former sub-licensors alleging infringement of intellectual property rights with respect to the ASP technology on which our company relies.
+For example, on October 25, 2022, we received a letter (the "NMS Letter") from a law firm acting on behalf of Norsk Medisinsk Syklotronsenter AS ("NMS"), asserting, among other things, that the grant of the former license to the ASP technology to us by Klydon violated a pre-existing exclusive sub-license to the ASP technology granted to Radfarma, as more fully described in the risk factor above.
+The asserted claims, arbitration and/or litigation could include claims against us, our former licensor (Klydon), or Klydon's present or former sub-licensors alleging infringement of intellectual property rights with respect to the ASP technology on which our company relies.
 Regardless of the merit of the claims, they could be time-consuming, resulting in costly arbitration or litigation and diversion of technical and management personnel, or require us to develop non-infringing technology or enter into license agreements.
 We cannot assure you that licenses will be available on acceptable terms, if at all.
 Furthermore, because of the potential for significant damage awards, which are not necessarily predictable, it is not unusual to find even arguably unmeritorious claims resulting in large settlements.
-If any infringement or other intellectual property rights on commercially reasonable terms and conditions, our business, operating results and financial condition could be materially adversely affected.
+If any infringement or other intellectual property claim made against us by any third party (including NMS or Radfarma) is successful, or if we fail to develop non-infringing technology or license the proprietary rights on commercially reasonable terms and conditions, our business, operating results and financial condition could be materially adversely affected.